darshanypatel/DevOps-Puppet-Techtalk/README.md

 ### 3) Install Puppet Server

 SSH to the master instance and run the below commands to install the puppetserver.
-Puppet Server is the software that pushes configuration from the Puppet master to the other servers.
+Puppet Agents pull the configuration from the Puppet server located on the Puppet master.

 ```
 curl -O https://apt.puppetlabs.com/puppetlabs-release-pc1-xenial.deb